You have the right to request a review of your infringement notice.

 2. Mistaken identity

 You should set out the reason why you say there was a mistake of identity and identify the name and address of the person who you say you were mistaken for and the relationship of that person to you.

 3. Special circumstances

-Special circumstances apply to an individual with a mental or intellectual disability, a disorder, disease or illness, a serious addiction to drugs, alcohol, or a volatile substance, or persons who are homeless.
-A letter or report from the psychiatrist, social worker, or drug counsellor must be supplied.
+Special circumstances means persons with; a mental or intellectual disability, disorder, disease or illness, a serious addiction to drugs, alcohol or a volatile substances; homeless or family violence.
+A letter/report from the psychiatrist, social worker or drug counsellor must be supplied.

 4. Exceptional circumstances